 Large numbers of people apply for UK Visitor Visa every year.
-Earlier there were different visa for different purposes like travel, study, business, leisure and so on.
+Earlier there were different visas for different purposes like travel, study, business, leisure, and so on.
 Now all these visas have been replaced by UK Standard Visitor Visa.
-One can apply for this visa if they want to visit UK for business, leisure, private medical treatment and so on.
-This visa is granted for a short stay of six months or less in UK.
-As there are increase in number of visit visa application so is in number of refusals as well.
+One can apply for this visa if they want to visit the UK for business, leisure, private medical treatment, and so on.
+This visa is granted for a short stay of six months or less in the UK.
+As there is an increase in the number of visit visa applications so is the number of refusals as well.

 Options to exercise when your visit visa is refused

-When one applies for UK Visitor Visa, there are few mandatory documents which are required as part of the application.
-Also the decision on visa application is broadly based on discretion of entry clearance officers.
-This means that many time visa refusals are not properly reasoned and they suffer from factual errors or sometimes decisions are wrong in law as well.
+When one applies for UK Visitor Visa, there are few mandatory documents that are required as part of the application.
+Also, the decision on the visa application is broadly based on the discretion of entry clearance officers.
+This means that many times visa refusals are not properly reasoned and they suffer from factual errors or sometimes decisions are wrong in law as well.
 So when your visit visa is refused and you think that it is a wrong decision then what are the options you have.
 Well, you have 3 choices at this stage.
 You can go for a.
 Reapplying b.
 Appeal or c.
 Judicial Review.

 1. Re-apply for a UK visitor visa